vpandichi/worldtour_proiect/README.md

 32. Created the possibility to post blog articles for registered users.
 Created simple math captcha functions to implement with forms.
 33. Implemented captcha where necessary, coded contact form.
 34. Implemented add_user feature for administrators.
+35. Created the final ro version of the website, both PHP functionality and javascript behavior

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x